 - Ability to define any and all user stories

-- Excellent communication skills, especially with customers and company leadership
+- Excellent communication skills, especially with customers and leadership

-- An understanding of computer science principals (for software products)
+- An understanding of computer science principles (for software products)

 - Continuous problem-solving ability

 - Some experience with functioning within agile teams

 Furthermore, a product owner should know about the ever-changing nature of the software market.
 Rapidly evolving technology brings with it a unique set of challenges for development teams.

 That, plus changing customer needs are often the reason for a product failing to carve out a presence in the market.
 While the agile methodology manages a lot of the challenges, the end-product needs an expert overseeing its development.

 This is where the capabilities of a product owner come in.

 What to Look For in the Ideal Product Owner Role in 2022